Adoptive Parent Frequently Asked Questions

 Follow the link below for questions you can ask your attorney or agency to be sure the process is as ethical as possible.

 There are several factors that come into play when determining an adoptive family’s wait time.
-While we can’t guarantee a match in a specific amount of time, we only work with 20 adoptive families at once and generally all are chosen within a year.
-We ask adoptive parents to be emotionally and financially ready when signing on with Adoption Arkansas and Shared Beginnings.
+While we can’t guarantee a match in a specific amount of time, we only work with 25 adoptive families at once and generally all are chosen within a year.
+We ask adoptive parents to be emotionally and financially ready when signing on with Shared Beginnings.
 Our adoption match times have ranged from day of intake to 14 months after intake.

 – Expectant mother expenses housing, transportation, groceries, clothing, and legal representation